-Arthur F. Brandt is a partner whose practice focuses on insurance law, environmental law and complex litigation.
+Arthur F. Brandt is a Special Counsel whose practice focuses on insurance law, environmental law and complex litigation.
 In the insurance coverage area, he focuses primarily on environmental and toxic tort claims.
 In the environmental law area, he has dealt with underground storage tank regulation, air quality, emission control, groundwater contamination and solid waste issues before various state and federal regulatory agencies.

 His litigation experience includes arguments before the Michigan, Delaware, and Louisiana Supreme Courts and the United States Court of Appeals for the Ninth Circuit.
 He also has experience with the English, Canadian, French and European Union legal systems.
 He has conducted seminars and authored various articles on environmental insurance coverage issues.